 The public now is beginning to understand that besides an expensive energy bill to the consumer, excess energy consumption on the part of our society perhaps is contributing to global climate change.

 The law will give the town or city an obligation to require a building permit that will be issued based on drawings and plans that appear to comply with the code.
-The degree of sophistication required for obtaining a building permit vary widely from one jurisdiction to another.
+The degree of sophistication required for obtaining a building permit varies widely from one jurisdiction to another.